RTK - base/rover with U-blox GNSS receivers

 /usr/local/bin/ubxtool $@ rover:gpsd:/dev/serial0

-This is to avoid to add each time “rover:gpsd:/dev/serial0” as aditional argument
+This is to avoid to add each time “rover:gpsd:/dev/serial0” as additional argument

 setup_base_sh